 Although the Mercury albums met with some success, she didn’t quite achieve the same level of success.

-Esther died in 1984, aged just 48 from liver and kidney failure, attributed to her long term drug abuse.
-Initially, Esther was interred in a paupers grave, unmarked, in Compton Memorial Park.
+Esther died in 1984, aged just 48 from liver and kidney failure, attributed to her long-term drug abuse.
+Initially, Esther was interred in a pauper’s grave, unmarked, in Compton Memorial Park.
 Later in 1985, she was re-interred in the Forest Lawn Memorial Park, Hollywood Hills following a fundraising led by Johnny Otis in April 1985 at the Vine St Bar & Grill.